tonybavalan/scorpio/README.md

 Scorpio is accessible, powerful, and provides tools required for large, robust applications.

+## Scorpio API Documentation

+People can start testing the API's of scorpio by adding the /docs URI in their browser.
+The API documentation was created using [Scribe](https://github.com/knuckleswtf/scribe) by [Knuckles](https://github.com/knuckleswtf).

+## TomTom Maps

+It started with a simple idea: Make digital navigation accessible for everyone.
+Today, TomTom is the leading independent geolocation technology specialist.
+Our decades of driver insights go into everything we do – maps for automated driving, navigation software for top car brands, maps APIs for leading tech companies and traffic data for all.
+Checkout [TomTom](https://www.tomtom.com/en_us/).
 ## Made out of Laravel

 Laravel has the most extensive and thorough [documentation](https://laravel.com/docs) and video tutorial library of all modern web application frameworks, making it a breeze to get started with the framework.